mollywoodnini/ga-z270x-ug/README.md

 ## Cooling

-**Specific to my build:** It is *impossible* to control the pump speed with any OS other than Windows.
+Previously I used an NZXT X62.
+It is *impossible* to control the pump speed with any OS other than Windows.
 As a result you must alter how the hardware is plugged in.
 You must make sure the radiator fans are plugged into a header that is PWM capable.
 For example my radiator fans are plugged into a splitter, and the splitter plugged into CPU_FAN.
 In BIOS fan control CPU_FAN is set to monitor CPU temp using a custom fan curve.
 The pump was plugged into SYS_PUMP and set to monitor CPU with the curve Full Speed; but I discovered I could get even better results by not plugging into any header .
 You do *need* to remove the USB plug from it.
 This means no lights (doesn't bother me).
 If you do not, it *will* run using Silent mode all the time.
 This results in very high temps; upwards of 80c.
-I use Intel Power Gadget to monitor hardware.
-But you can use the HWMonitor app that comes with the FakeSMC package.
 If you have a different brand AIO water cooler, you can try plugging it in the same way and see what you get.
 You'll need to tinker with your hardware first so you don't hit 100c during install where the CPU gets maxed out.

-Update:
 Unfortunately, the water cooler was not as reliable as I had hoped.
-Just under two years old and the pcb board on the pump failed.
+Just under two years old the pcb board on the pump failed.
 Submitted a warranty claim and have since purchased an H7 Plus.
 It's ideal for multiple OS use and especially so since I have an overclock.

-The radiator fans for the water cooler and the air cooler use the same curve: (20c, 25%) (32c, 35%) (42c, 50%) (52c, 65%) (62c, 100%)

 ## IGPU Options